Cardioid: Cardioid as pedal curve of a circle

 The Cremona generation of a cardioid should not be confused with the following generation:

-Let be $k$ a circle and $O$ a point on the perimeter of this circle.
+Let $k$ be a circle and $O$ a point on the perimeter of this circle.
 The following is true:

 The foots of perpendiculars from point $O$ on the tangents of circle $k$ are points of a cardioid.

 Hence a cardioid is a special pedal curve of a circle.